 - Oil: Instead of 1 cup of oil, try 1/2 cup (90g) unsweetened applesauce and 1/2 (120ml) cup oil.
 The cake is just as moist.

-- Pumpkin: I strongly recommend using canned pumpkin puree over homemade in this recipe, though 2 cups of homemade would work just fine.
-I found the flavor better with canned.
+- Pumpkin: I strongly recommend using canned pumpkin puree over homemade in this recipe, though 2 cups of homemade would work just fine in a pinch.
+If using fresh, blot out as much excess moisture as you can using a clean towel.
+Overall, I found the flavor better with canned.
 I prefer Libby’s brand for this cake.

 Keywords: pumpkin spice, fall dessert, Thanksgiving